AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49960-filtering-by-date-does-not-work-for-customer-order-grid.md

 1. Go to **[!UICONTROL Edit customer]** on backend.
 1. Open the **[!UICONTROL Orders]**  tab.
-1. Apply filter by **[UICONTROL Purchase Date]**.
+1. Apply filter by **[!UICONTROL Purchase Date]**.

 <u>Expected results</u>:

-The date filter should be applied.
+Applying the date filter should sort events in the correct order.

 <u>Actual results</u>:

-The JS error in console and loader keeps loading.
+Applying the filter throws a JS error in console and the loader keeps loading.

 ## Apply the patch